MrMosman/Simulation-Software/docs/manual.md

 ### GIS Example

 ## Simulation Software
-This section covers how to use the simulation software.
+This section covers how to use simulation software.
 >[!NOTE]
->This covers how to do run in VS Code.
+>This covers how to run in VS Code.
 Other code editors may be different
 1. go to the main.py and start
 2. This will open the simulation window